sachinchoolur/lightGallery/README.md

 ### Bower

-Install lightgallery using the [Bower](http://bower.io) package manager.
+You can Install lightgallery using the [Bower](http://bower.io) package manager.

 ```sh
 $ bower install lightgallery